charliecalvert/CloudNotes/Assignments/React/ReactAddressEditDialog.md

    </DialogContentText>
 </DialogContent>
 ```

+**NOTE**: _The text "Fill in the fields..." etc is an instruction to the end user, not to you, the developer._

 In the **DialogContent**, below the **DialogContentText** (after it, not inside it),  add the **AddressEditFields**.
 It will take two props.
 Study the **AddressEditFields** object and calculate the two props that need to be passed in: